Top 10 Tips

-As one lesson will not nearly be enough for you to be able to ride correctly, one of the best (and most enjoyable) ways to learn the basics is to go on a horse riding holiday for beginners.
+As one lesson will not nearly be enough for you to be able to ride correctly, one of the best (and most enjoyable) ways to learn the basics is to go on a horseback riding vacation for beginners.

 Not only will you have ample time to build up your horse riding skills, but you will also establish a relationship with your horse, meet like-minded people, and see a new country (or your own) from a different perspective.

-If you’d like to get a head start before your first equestrian vacation, here are ten tips for beginner riders that’ll help you look like an expert in the saddle:
+If you’d like to get a head start before your first equestrian vacation, here are ten tips for beginner riders that will help you look like an expert in the saddle:

 1. Wear proper horse riding equipment